wyattscarpenter/carpogram/README.md

 normal punctuation (including interobang and perconitination point).

 combining italicizer, obliqueizer, reverse obliqueizer, rotator(?), boldizer (DUPLOYAN THICK LETTER SELECTOR?), superscriptizer (this one can stack, to make 2^2^2), subscriptizer (same), strikethough (also stacks, to get, like, ¥ (bad example, but if you imagine a double-crossed out letter)), underline (distinct from underscore) (stacks), overline (distinct from overscore/macron(?)) (stacks), sans-serif, monospace, blackletter (including the variation selector for the style of black letter fractor versus round hand I think), small caps izer. big smalls izer? (probably not). double-struckizer / blackboard bold.
+Cursivizer?

+It's clear that some of these can compose (bold+italic, for example), but for some of them it is not so clear (italic+italic).
+So, guidence should probably be given about this.

+Turnedizer (upsidedownizer).
+Possibly conflicts with / just is egyptian rotational controls?

 Regional-indicator-izer? hmm.
 Keycap-izer?
 Hmm.
 Could also merge these ideas in with drop-caps, although that might be foolish.